thinkcercamp/basics/Module_02/README.md

 You'll noticed the color of the file name has changed.
 By running `git add` you've staged the files for commit.
 This means when we make a commit, those staged files will be included in the snapshot represented by that commit.
 Now we'll commit them and add the current snapshot of the directory to our git history.

+Note: If you want to add every file in your current directory you can run `git add .`

 6) Run:

 ```bash